w3f/polkadot-wiki/docs/general/start-building.md

 [code for the Agile Coretime Broker pallet](https://github.com/paritytech/substrate/pull/14568) was added to the Substrate FRAME system.

+In general, the flow from RFC write-up to its implementation will follow the timeline below:

+- RFC write-up and review [via GitHub](https://github.com/polkadot-fellows/RFCs)
+- Polkadot Technical Fellowship Referendum submitted to the Track `3 / Fellows`
+- If the Referendum is approved, changes discussed in the RFC are implemented
+- Further changes to the RFC's implementation can be subject to an OpenGov referendum in the future if the token holders deem it necessary

 For more information about the adoption of RFCs within the Polkadot ecosystem, see [this Medium article](https://www.polkadotphilosophy.com/polkadots-strategic-adoption-of-rfcs-pioneering-a-collaborative-future-in-blockchain-3330843cfd4f) and the